bytedeco/javacpp-presets/libdc1394/README.md

  * http://sourceforge.net/p/libdc1394/code/ci/V_2_2_2/tree/libdc1394/examples/grab_color_image.c

 We can use [Maven 3](http://maven.apache.org/) to download and install automatically all the class files as well as the native binaries.
-To run this sample code, after creating the `pom.xml` and `src/main/java/GrabColorImage.java` source files below, simply execute on the command line:
+To run this sample code, after creating the `pom.xml` and `GrabColorImage.java` source files below, simply execute on the command line:
 ```bash
  $ mvn compile exec:java
 ```